xuri/excelize-doc/en/chart.md

 bubble                      | bubble chart bubble3D                    | 3D bubble chart

-In the Office Excel chart data area `series` specifies the set of information for which data to draw, the legend item (series), and the horizontal (category) axis label.
+In the Office Excel chart data range, `series` specifies the set of information for which data to draw, the legend item (series), and the horizontal (category) axis label.

 The `series` options that can be set are: